leonardssh/vscord/ADDING_LANGUAGE.md

 ### Note

-If you can't make an icon, then that's fine!
-Just add the language name to the list in next section! future contributor might be able to work on it!
+If you can't make an icon, then that's fine.
+Just add the language name to the list in next section.
+A future contributor might be able to work on it!

 ### Missing Icon List